-The population of North East overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in North East, 21.86% have at least a bachelor's degree.
+The education level of North East citizens is a little higher than the average for US cities and towns: 21.86% of adults in North East have at least a bachelor's degree.

 The per capita income in North East in 2010 was $30,314, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $121,256 for a family of four.
 However, North East contains both very wealthy and poor people as well.

 North East is a somewhat ethnically-diverse town.
 The people who call North East home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North East residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North East include German, English, Italian, and Polish.